WebAssembly/wasi-messaging/messaging-core.md

 </ul>
 <h4><a id="get_topics"></a><code>get-topics: func</code></h4>
 <p>Returns a list of topics (represented as <code>string</code>s) at runtime the guest should be subscribed
-to at runtime.
 Implementors should consider also allowing subscriptions to be made at compile time via some sort of configuration file.
 This function is intended to be called at the start of the guest's lifecycle before any messages are sent.</p>
 <h5>Return values</h5>